serokell/ariadne/docs/usage-tui.md

   only its addresses will be used as inputs.
 Otherwise, addresses will be picked from all accounts in the input wallet.

-Input selection algorithm depends on the `policy` argument which can be one of the following:
+Input selection algorithm depends on the `policy` argument, which can be one of the following:
 * `security`.
-In this case TODO
+In this case, TODO
 * `high-throughput`.
-In this case confirmed inputs will be prefered.
+In this case, confirmed inputs will be prefered.

 By default, the `security` policy is used.